datacarpentry/python-ecology-lesson/setup.md

 Download and install [Anaconda](https://www.continuum.io/downloads).
 Remember to download and install the installer for Python 3.x.

-#### Download plotting package
+#### Download the plotting package

-The plotting package plotnine is not installed by default.
-From the terminal,
+The plotting package `plotnine` is not installed by default.
-type:
+To install it from the terminal, type:

 ~~~
 conda install -c conda-forge plotnine